avipatilpro/MXPlayer-API/README.md

 <h2>🍁 Where To Host : </h2>

-<h5 align="center"> Copy The index.php code and Run on LocalHost , replit.com or heroku as your wish <br> or Your Hosting</h5>
+<h5 align="center"> Copy The index.php code and Run on LocalHost or Your Hosting</h5>

 ---